-Ask the Wizard #182
+Ask The Wizard #182

 Unfortunately the Floating Advantage does not benefit non-counters.
 While they will benefit, unknowingly, at close to neutral true counts, they will do worse at extremely high and low counts.
 According to Schlesinger, "Seems that, at the one-deck level, extremely high counts produce less edge than expected for the basic strategist (many pushes) and the extreme negative counts were found to be even more unfavorable than previously thought (doubles, splits, and stands tend to be disastrous)." - Blackjack Attack, third edition, page 70.